Cosmoglobe/zodipy/README.md

 emission = zodi.simulate(nside=128, freq=700)
 ```

-The optional keyword `observation_time` which takes in `datetime` object can
-also be passed to the `zodipy.Zodi` object to determine the time of observation.
+The time of observation is can be changed as following
 ```python
 import datetime